 Teaching

-Anna Zalik is Associate Professor in the Faculty of Environmental Studies at York University, Toronto, where she teaches and advises in the areas of global environmental politics and critical development studies.
+Anna Zalik is Professor in the Faculty of Environmental and Urban Change at York University, Toronto.

 At the undergraduate level, her course Global Environmental Politics encourages students to make connections between their own consumption practices and local and global structures of production and inequality.